Nicerice96/3303---Elevator/README.md

 - 'SchedulerProcessingRegistrationState.java': Registers an elevator.
 - 'ProcessingForwardEventState.java': Represents the even state that is to be processed.
 - 'SchedulerProcessingElevatorRequestState.java': Where the scheduler processes the requests from the floor and sends it to the elevator.
-- 'ElevatorDoorClosedState.java': Performs the action of when the elevator door is closed.
 - 'ElevatorDoorClosingState.java': Performs the action of when the elevator door is closing.
 - 'ElevatorDoorOpeningState.java': Performs the action of when the elevator door is opening.
 - 'ElevatorDoorOpenState.java': Performs the action of when the elevator door is open.